Jennett Humphreys

 Jennett Humphreys (17 April 1829 – 6 February 1917) was a British author, poet, and contributor to major reference works.

+Life

-Humphreys was from Cricklewood, a district in North London, to a Scottish father, Griffith Humphreys, and English mother, Sarah Leggett Humphreys.
+Humphreys was born in 1829 in Cricklewood, a district in North London, to a Scottish father, Griffith Humphreys, and English mother, Sarah Leggett Humphreys.
+She came from a large family and she lived with her parents until they died.
 As a reader she supplied numerous quotations and other information for entries in the Oxford English Dictionary, much of which was a by-product of research for an unpublished book on the early history of cooking, and wrote an article on the OED for Fraser's Magazine.
-She was the author of many articles in the Dictionary of National Biography.
+She was the author of nearly 100 articles in the Dictionary of National Biography becoming one of the top six contributors before being sacked without ceremony by Leslie Stephen.